oresat/oresat-software-docs/docs/primers/canopen.rst

 ************

 Time syncing is handle by the C3 and the GPS board.
 The TPDO with ``COB-ID`` of ``0x181`` is reserved to be the Time Sync TPDO.
-Both the C3 and GPS board can sent it.
+Both the C3 and GPS board can send it.
 All nodes that care about time, except the node that sent the Time Sync TPDO, will sync their clocks to the time in the Time Sync TPDO when it is recieved.

 The C3 has an RTC (Real Time Clock) and the GPS board has a GPS reciever and will set it's system time to the GPS time in GPS messages.

 The GPS board will only send the Time Sync TPDO, if has sync it's system time